aGuyNamedJonas/slim-redux/0.2-release-planning/slim-redux API v0.2.md

 **Parameters:**
 * `calcFunction`: Function which takes the subscriptions as an argument and then returns a calculated value off of these subscriptions.
 Anytime any of these subscriptions change, the `calcFunction` is re-invoked.
 * `subscriptionMap`: An object mapping a part of the state to values that will be passed in to the `calcFunction` as arguments.
 * `(optional) changeCallback`: Optional callback which is called whenever the calculation was retriggered.
-Function receives whatever the calculation returns as arguments.
+Function receives whatever the calculation returns as arguments and the state as the last argument
 * `(optional) storeInstance`: With this parameter you can specify which store instance to register this calculation with.
 Default is the global instance.

 **Returns:**